conda/governance/CODE_OF_CONDUCT.md

 We will contact the person who is the subject of the report to let them know what actions will be taken as a result of the report, if any.

 Our policy is to make sure that everyone aware of the initial incident is also made aware that official action has been taken, while still respecting the privacy of individuals.
-In addition, we will also usually [notify the community](#confidentiality-and-public-statements-to-the-community) than an incident has been reported, what type of incident it was, and what the response was, again respecting the privacy of individuals.
+In addition, we will also usually [notify the community](#confidentiality-and-public-statements-to-the-community) that an incident has been reported, what type of incident it was, and what the response was, again respecting the privacy of individuals.

 ## Appealing a Decision